source-academy/general/educator/voting/README.md

 ## Overview

-Instructors can setup a voting question for students to vote for some popular solutions of specific assessments.
+Instructors can setup a voting question for students to vote for some popular solutions of specific assessments using a ranked tierlist.

 ## Content